Skip to content

 Method 3: Filters in the Cases view#

-Use this method if you want to find one or more cases to perform actions on them simultaneously.
+If you want to find one or more cases to perform actions on them simultaneously.

 1. Go to the Cases view from the sidebar menu.